All-Of-Us-Mods/MiraAPI/README.md

 ### Role Options

-Options can also be used within a Role class to show up in that Role's settings.
+You can also specify a role type for an option or option group.

-To set the role for an entire group, set the `AdvancedRole` property on that group like this:
+To set the role type for an entire group, set the `AdvancedRole` property on that group like this:
 ```csharp
 public class MyOptionsGroup : IModdedOptionGroup
 {